samsquire/ideas4/README.md

 A state machine with a spatial map surrounding that state for each state.

 Serialization ordering of the memory access pattern.

+# 245. Multiwork

+# 246. Statically generated frontend GUI framwork

+Which is easier?

+* Managing a stateful application with widgets and dataviews, grids, such as an IDE, spreadsheet software or word processor.
+* Re-rendering an entire scenegraph on each change - see React and the web

+What if we just generate every page separately, such as similar to a statically generated website?
+We could even do it lazily.

+# 247. Equivalencies

 # incomplete ideas